-Industry consultants, such as those who testified on behalf of this project, frequently claim that large, commercial wind projects pose little threat to migratory birds as they fly far above the rotor swept areas of the turbines.
-However, recent radar studies conducted by the U.S. Fish and Wildlife Service on Lake Erie and Lake Ontario show this to be patently false.
-Horton et al (2016) and Rathbun et al. (2016) both found vast numbers of birds and bats moving along the shorelines and over the lakes, and furthermore, that they frequently flew within the rotor swept area of wind turbines, thus placing them at great risk of collision.
+Industry consultants, such as those who are promoting this project, frequently claim that large, commercial wind projects pose little threat to migratory birds as they fly far above the rotor swept areas of the turbines.
+However, recent advanced radar studies conducted by the U.S. Fish and Wildlife Service (FWS) on Lake Erie, Lake Michigan and Lake Ontario show this to be patently false.
+Horton et al (2016), Rathbun et al. (2016) and Bowden et al. (2015) all found vast numbers of birds and bats moving along the shorelines and over the lakes, and furthermore, that they frequently flew within the rotor swept area of wind turbines, thus placing them at great risk of collision.
 There is no reason to believe that the findings would be any different on the Canadian side of the Great Lakes.
-Recognizing this threat, the U.S. Fish and Wildlife Service currently recommends that no wind turbines be built within three miles of the Great Lakes shorelines.
+Recognizing this threat, the FWS currently recommends that no wind turbines be built within three miles of the Great Lakes shorelines.
 Nature Conservancy recommends five miles.
 These new studies suggest that the setbacks should be extended to 5-10 miles (Miner 2016).
-Furthermore, these studies essentially invalidate the findings of paid consultants who typically base their conclusions on limited daytime visual observations, while the vast majority of songbird and bat migration occurs at night.
+Furthermore, these studies essentially invalidate the findings of paid consultants who typically base their conclusions on limited daytime visual observations or inadequate radar studies, while the vast majority of songbird and bat migration occurs at night and many radar studies do not measure altitude.

 Wind energy developers are supposed to assess the risks associated with this development to sensitive wildlife, especially birds and bats.
 However, there is a problem with such studies being conducted by paid consultants to industry.
-Hiring paid consultants to collect this data preordains the result and is a clear violation of scientific integrity practices:
+Hiring paid consultants to collect this data preordains the result and is a clear violation of the first principle of scientific integrity, that is, that the people collecting the data should not have a vested interest in its outcome: